#2 Pedagogy of the Oppressed pt. 1

 There are as many different formats and models of alternative art education as there are alternative art schools, but in what ways is alternative art education expected to be different from traditional art education?
 Should alternative art schools try to emulate accredited MFAs or are they expected to radically re-imagine art education?
 How should alternative art schools be organised, structured and funded?
 Should alternative art schools challenge art institutions and the art market?

-We welcome contributions from anyone who wants to join the research group and collaborate with us to develop a self-organised alternative studio programme.
-We welcome artists, researchers, educators, students and anyone who wants to contribute to the objectives of the research project.
+We compiled a draft reading list with contributions collected via an open call in February 2019.
+We welcome anyone who wants to join the research group and collaborate with us to develop a self-organised alternative studio programme.
+Artists, researchers, tutors, students and anyone who wants to contribute to the objectives of the research project.
 These include but are not limited to the following topics in the context of alternative art education:

 - modalities of art education in practice and theory